February LSAT Predictions

 Logical Reasoning

-Be careful to avoid strengthen or weaken answers that are not directly related to these gaps in the logic.
-Many tempting wrong answers will seem to strengthen the premises or conclusion(s) on their own without really zeroing in to fix what’s wrong with the argument.
-Remember, we have to accept the premises as true.
-We want to focus on strengthening or weakening the relationship between premises and conclusions.
+Be careful to avoid strengthen or weaken answers that are not directly related to these gaps in the logic and seem to strengthen the premises or conclusion(s) on their own without really zeroing in on fixing what’s wrong with the argument.
+Remember, we don’t need to strengthen or weaken premises because we are assuming the premises as true.
+Instead, we really want to focus on strengthening or weakening that relationship between premises and conclusions and questioning whether or not the truth of the premises is enough to guarantee certain elements in the conclusions they are trying to support.

 More LSAT Help